RyanMcCall/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-This site is to display my completed projects.
+This site is to display Ryan McCall's completed projects.
 Please feel free to look around and contact me with any questions.

 ## Current Work
 * Currently learning NumPy and Pandas libraries